 - Ken-Ton has been distinguished as a Best Community for Music Education by the NAMM Foundation for 12 years in a row.
 The district’s art programs, with 2 high school art career pathways, are widely regarded in the professional arts community as among the best in the region.

 - The district is known for its extensive high school offerings.
-Kenmore East and Kenmore West are 2 of only 4 International Baccalaureate (IB) schools west of Rochester.
+The Ken-Ton School District is 1 of only 2 International Baccalaureate (IB) school districts west of Rochester.
 Both high schools offer four NYS-certified CTE programs as part of its Career Academies, as well as the international Project Lead the Way pre-engineering curriculum and two art career pathways.

 - Ken-Ton has fostered a world-class teaching staff through an innovative and comprehensive framework of mentoring, coaching, and staff development.
 As of 2022, a total of 24 current or recently retired Ken-Ton educators have earned their National Board Certification, which is considered the gold standard in teaching.
 This makes Ken-Ton among the districts in New York State with the highest number of National Board-Certified teachers, and has one of the highest percentages – if not the highest percentage – of its teaching staff who have earned this distinction in the western region of New York State.

-- With the upcoming Capital Project, which is expected to be completed in 2025, a total of $175 million will have been invested in school buildings and facilities since 2009.
+- With the ongoing Capital Project, which is expected to be completed in 2025, a total of $175 million will have been invested in school buildings and facilities since 2009.

 What is a "Union Free School District"?